 Computer-aided design is the process of developing the design of a part, object, or product through computer software before it’s ever made into a product.

 When artists, manufacturers, design engineers, or any other professional needs a certain part that can’t be sourced through traditional means, it has to be made through processes like 3D printing, molding, CNC and more.
-However, trying to fabricate certain parts can exhaust plenty of resources trying to create the perfect model before having the final product made.
+However, trying to fabricate certain parts can exhaust plenty of resources trying to create the perfect digital twin model before having the final product made.

 Instead of trying to exhaust physical resources, CAD allows designers and engineers to create a prototype on CAD software.
 These are developed, tested and refined virtually until the models meet the size and other specifications needed.
 The design is then processed and created into a physical object.